-Every summer, I eagerly await the first ripe berries of the season to appear.
+Every summer, I eagerly await the first ripe blueberries of the season to appear.
 Frozen berries are fine for the rest of the year, but when they are juicy and fresh, straight from the bush, they are simply heavenly.
 We always eat some of the berries fresh and then use the rest for pies and jam.
 (And if you love homemade jams and jellies, try my recipe for The Easiest Homemade Apple Butter.)

-After we ate a ton of fresh berries from my haul, I used the rest to make my yearly batch of Blueberry Lemon Jam because it’s one of my very favorite jams.
-It’s a jam that is sweet, and a little lemony, and is perfect on toast, or as a topping for a cheesecake.
-I even once made a couple of hundred tiny jars of this jam as wedding favors, and they were a bit hit!)
+And every summer, I make my yearly batch of this Blueberry Lemon Jam because it’s one of my very favorite jams.
+It’s a sweet jam that’s also a little lemony and is perfect on toast, or a topping for a cheesecake.
+(I even once made a couple of hundred tiny jars of this jam as wedding favors, and they were a bit hit!)
 And it’s not just lemon juice that gives it such a bright lemon flavor.
-A generous amount of lemon zest because that’s where the real lemon flavor comes from.
+A generous amount of lemon zest goes into every batch because that’s where the real lemon flavor comes from.

-I know some folks prefer to make jam without pectin, but because blueberries are fairly low in naturally-occurring pectin (although you may see reports that mistakenly state otherwise), I prefer to hedge my bets and use added pectin to help this jam to set.
-Plus, jam made without added pectin typically needs to cook for more time than those with added pectin, giving the jam a more caramelized flavor.
+I know some folks prefer to make jam without pectin, but because blueberries are fairly low in naturally occurring pectin, I prefer to hedge my bets and use added pectin to help this jam to set.
+Plus, jam made without added pectin typically needs to cook longer than those with added pectin, giving the jam a more caramelized flavor.
 And while these kinds of jams are equally delicious, I like my Blueberry Lemon jam to have a fresh, bright flavor, so I go with the pectin.

 I also use a moderate amount of sugar in this jam.
-There isn’t as much sugar in this recipe as you find in many traditional jam recipes, but it really needs the sugar to balance out the flavor.
-Also, jams that are low in sugar will be quicker to lose their color and flavor in storage and are also more likely to have a reduced shelf life and developing mold after opening.
+There isn’t as much sugar in this recipe as you find in many traditional jam recipes, but it really needs the sugar to balance out the flavor because of the added lemon.
+Also, low sugar jams will be quicker to lose their color and flavor in storage and are more likely to have a reduced shelf life and developing mold after opening.
 For this reason, when I want a very low or no-sugar jam, I will often freeze it, or make a small batch that goes straight into the refrigerator.

 Of course, you can freeze this blueberry lemon jam, too – just freeze it in small jars, or look for small containers made especially for freezer jam that you can pick up nearly anywhere that canning supplies are sold.